Best Oaxaca Street Food: Know What To Eat & Where

 The tasty Oaxaca street food, memelas, ring the edge of a comal.

-They are another Oaxacan specialty cooked on a comal.
-They are then crowned with all kinds of tasty toppings, including beans, meat, cheese, and salsas to name just a few.
-Unlike some of Oaxaca’s other famous street foods, memelas are the easiest to eat as grab-and-go snacks.
+Among all of Oaxaca’s other famous street foods, memelas are the easiest to eat as grab-and-go snacks.
 And they’re some of the most satisfying food Oaxaca has to offer!

-You can find them all over the city, but since the airing of the Oaxaca episode of Netflix’s “Street Food: Latin America,” there’s one place more popular than the rest: Memelas Doña Vale.
-Located in the Mercado Central de Abastos, this spot is now a must-try on any Oaxaca City foodie tour.
+This is a food in Oaxaca City that you can find all over, but since the airing of the Oaxaca episode of Netflix’s Street Food: Latin America, there’s one place more popular than the all the rest: Memelas Doña Vale.
+Located in the Mercado Central de Abastos, this spot is now a must-try on any Oaxaca City street food tour.

 The chef, Doña Vale (Ms. Vale), is well known for two specialty Oaxacan foods: memelas and salsa morita.
-Salsa morita is a unique, hand-made salsa that features chile morita, a smoked jalapeño pepper similar to a chipotle
+Salsa morita is a unique, hand-made salsa that features chile morita, a smoked jalapeño pepper similar to a chipotle.

 Try memelas here: